 It’s natural to seek advice.
 From restaurant recommendations to asking a friend for a reference to a reputable contractor, we like to seek the counsel of those we trust.
 However, it is important to remember that not all advice is created equal, and sometimes advice is just plain bad.
-In a recent case handled by associate, CJ Martin the plaintiff chose to act on the bad advice of a public adjuster.
-Through a series of strategic depositions and a well-argued case, CJ was able to win a summary judgment and show the plaintiffs that they should have known better than to follow bad advice.
+In a recent case handled by Smith Freed Eberhard, the plaintiff chose to act on the bad advice of a public adjuster.
+Through a series of strategic depositions and a well-argued case, we were able to win a summary judgment and show the plaintiffs that they should have known better than to follow bad advice.

 The Plaintiff-Insureds suffered a total loss fire that destroyed their home, garage, and personal property.
 Soon after the loss, they connected with a public adjuster who directed them to avoid the local independent adjuster and prevented them from giving information to the insurance company.
 Despite this interference, the independent adjuster created an estimate for the dwelling loss and a generous Actual Cash Value (ACV) for the very old home was paid.
 Advances for personal property were paid, alternative housing was secured, and additional living expenses were paid.
 More than 7 months after the loss, the insureds had failed to produce an inventory of their personal property.
 When they finally provided that list, the ACV exceeded the policy limits and included many items that an older, empty nest couple on a low income wouldn’t be expected to have.
 Since the insured’s had failed to provide financial information, proof of ownership, or any other evidence that they had the claimed items, the adjuster called Smith Freed & Eberhard to schedule an Examination Under Oath (EUO).